cyberbotics/webots/docs/discord/development-2020.md

 ##### Simon Steinmann [Moderator] 12/02/2020 15:44:56
 and the universals are already added

-##### Darko Lukić [Moderator] 12/02/2020 15:51:25
-We can improve `pyikfast`.
-I checked the other solutions but they lacked generalization and they are overcompilcated for users. `pyikfast` generates a Python library in one command.
-We have to improve support for the UR robots though

-##### Simon Steinmann [Moderator] 12/02/2020 15:52:19
 I think the easiest would be to include the solvers for the existing ones, so just the python wrapper has to be compiled